-- Using a device when not instructed to use it - Visiting websites or using applications that are not connected to the lesson/assignment. - Inappropriate web searches, inappropriate language. - Failure to care for device: - o not keeping device flat on your desk at all times when in use. - carrying a chromebook by the screen - o placing device on the floor/an unstable surface - leaving device unattended. - tossing/throwing device - not walking with device
+- Using a device when not instructed to use it - Visiting websites or using applications that are not connected to the lesson/assignment. - Inappropriate web searches, inappropriate language. - Failure to care for device: - o not keeping the device flat on your desk at all times when in use. - o carrying a chromebook by the screen - o placing device on the floor/an unstable surface - leaving the device unattended. - tossing/throwing device - not walking with device

-1st Minor Offense suspension of computer use for one week 2nd Minor Offense suspension of computer use for two weeks 3rd Minor Offense or any Major Offense suspension of computer use for the remainder of the school year.
+1st Minor Offense Restitution for damages to the device, Detention, Suspension of computer use for one week 2nd Minor Offense Restitution for damages to the device, Detention, Suspension of computer use for two weeks 3rd Minor Offense or any Major Offense Restitution for damages to the device, Detention, Suspension of computer use for the remainder of the school year.